falcoframework/Falco.Datastar/README.md

     | Passive  // * - can only be used with built-in events
     | Capture  // * - can only be used with built-in events
     | Delay of TimeSpan
-    | DelayMs of int  // identical to Delay, but just milliseconds
+    | DelayMs of int  // identical to Delay, but using milliseconds instead
     | Debounce of Debounce  // timespan, leading, and notrailing
     | Throttle of Throttle  // timepan, noleading, and trailing
     | ViewTransition